Fuzzy Group Identification Problems: Liberalism

-for all $i\in N$.\\ It is straightforward to see that this FCIF is analogous to the Strong Liberal CIF that K-R introduced in their work.
+It is straightforward to see that this FCIF is analogous to the Strong Liberal CIF that K-R introduce in their work.
 It verifies FMON, FC, FI and FL.
-Moreover, it is the only FCIF that verifies this set of axioms: \begin{teo} The only FCIF that verifies FMON, FC, FI and FL is the Strong Liberal FCIF. \end{teo} \begin{proof} It is clear that the Liberal FCIF verifies these 4 axioms.
-Suppose there exists another FCIF satisfying them.
-Let $P$ be a profile such that $p_{i}(i)\geq 0.5$ but $f_{J}^{P}(i)<0.5$.
-Using FMON several times we can create a profile $P'$ identical to $P$ except that $p'_{j}(i)<0.5$ for all $j\neq i$, such that $f_{J}^{P'}(i)<0.5$.
-Consider a profile $P''$ such that $p''_{i}(i)\geq 0.5$ and $p''_{j}(k)< 0.5$ for all $j,k\in N$ (except when $j=k=i$).
-By FC we have that $f_{J}^{P''}(k)<0.5$ for all $k\neq i$.
-So the set of agents such that $f_{J}^{P''}(k)\geq 0.5$ belongs to $\{\emptyset, \{i\}\}$.
-Because of FL we have $f_{J}^{P''}(i)\geq 0.5$.
-But then we have a contradiction with FI, because agent $i$ is treated similarly (in the sense of FI) in profiles $P'$ and $P''$ but $f_{J}^{P'}(i)<0.5$ and $f_{J}^{P''}(i)\geq 0.5$. \end{proof} This result is still valid even if we use a mixture of fuzzy and crisp axioms: \begin{coro} The only FCIF that verifies FMON, FC, I and L is the Strong Liberal FCIF. \end{coro} From the uniqueness of the Strong Liberal FCIF we obtain the following result: \begin{coro} If a FCIF verifies FMON, FC, FI and FL then it verifies SYM and FSYM. \end{coro} From the fact that the Liberal FCIF does not verify FSMON and that FSMON implies FMON we get: \begin{coro} There is no FCIF that verifies FSMON, FC, FI and FL. \end{coro} The following two FCIFs are the fuzzy counterparts of the Unanimity and Inclusive CIF: \begin{itemize} \item The {\em Unanimity} FCIF is defined as:
+Moreover, it is the only FCIF that satisfies this set of axioms: \begin{teo} The only FCIF that satisfies FMON, FC, FI and FL is the Strong Liberal FCIF. \end{teo} \begin{proof} Suppose, on the contrary, that there exists another FCIF satisfying FMON, FC, FI and FL, $f_j \neq L_J$.
+Consider then a profile $P$ to be such that $f_{J}^{P}(i)= b \neq p_i(i) = a$. $P$ exists since we have assumed that $f_j \neq L_J$.
+Suppose that $a >b$ (the case with $a < b$ can be analyzed analogously).
+Using FMON several times we can create a profile $P'$ identical to $P$ except that $p'_{j}(i)\leq b$ for all $j\neq i$, in such a way that $f_{J}^{P'}(i)\leq b$.
+Consider a profile $P''$ such that $p''_{i}(i)\geq a$ and $p''_{j}(k)\leq b$ for all $j,k\in N$ (except when $j=k=i$).
+By FC we have that $f_{J}^{P''}(k)\leq b$ for all $k\neq i$.
+So the set of agents $k \in N$ such that $f_{J}^{P''}(k)\geq a$ is either $\emptyset$ or consists just of $i$.
+Because of FL we have $f_{J}^{P''}(i)\geq a$.
+But then we have a contradiction with FI, because agent $i$ is treated similarly (in the sense of FI) in profiles $P'$ and $P''$ but $f_{J}^{P'}(i)\leq b$ and $f_{J}^{P''}(i)\geq a$. \end{proof} This result is still valid even if we use a mixture of fuzzy and crisp axioms: \begin{coro} The only FCIF that verifies FMON, FC, I and L is the Strong Liberal FCIF. \end{coro} From the uniqueness of the Strong Liberal FCIF we obtain the following result: \begin{coro} If a FCIF verifies FMON, FC, FI and FL then it satisfies SYM and FSYM. \end{coro} From the fact that the Liberal FCIF does not verify FSMON and that this axiom implies FMON we get: \begin{coro} There is no FCIF that satisfies FSMON, FC, FI and FL. \end{coro} The following two FCIFs are the fuzzy counterparts of the Unanimity and Inclusive CIF (from Fioravanti and Tohm\'e (2020a)): \begin{itemize} \item The {\em Unanimity} FCIF is defined as: